bbuchfink/deepclust-data/multinode-linclust/README.md

 to point to a shared working directory across all nodes.

-The input database was the ~19bn experimental study dataset, available in Parquet format (see Data Availabiltiy).
+The input database was the ~19bn experimental study dataset, available in Parquet format (see Data Availability).
 This workflow expects the input database to be a 2-column TSV file listing all files containing the sequences.
 The first column is the path to a FASTA file containing the sequences, the second column is the number of sequences in that file.
 To be efficient, the database should be split into sufficiently small files.
 For running the benchmark, we split the database into 8,724